ExeAy/grakchawwaa-bot/README.md

 # grakchawwaa-bot

-Code for the Grakchawwaa discord applicaiton
+Code for the Grakchawwaa discord applicaton